marieval/100DaysOfCode/README.md

 # 100DaysOfCode / No-Zero-Days #

-The log of my progress inspired by #NoZeroDays and #100DaysOfCode challenges.
+The log of my progress inspired by #NoZeroDays challenge and #100DaysOfCode challenge.

 ## Log